-The Bank has a Code of Ethics in place, as approved by Bank management and by the Board of Directors.
+Code of Ethics - The Bank has a Code of Ethics in place, which was approved by Bank management and Board of Directors.
 The top values in the Code of Ethics are: Reliability, loyalty to customers, human dignity, transparency, commitment to the Bank, fairness, excellence, professionalism and social / community responsibility.
 The Bank operates the Ethics Committee convenes monthly, consists of representatives from HQ units and branches, and acts to regularly deploy the Code of Ethics by publishing dilemmas to Bank staff, discussing dilemmas raised from the field and reviewing the deployment process of the Code of Ethics.